le91688/protostar/README.md

 ```xml
   <address><address+2>%<x>x%<offset>$hn%<y>x%<offset+1>$hn
 ```
 we need to split the address up and do 2 writes, with %hn .
 We have our offsets from earlier testing.
 The tricky part now was getting the x and y values which will determine what is written to those locations by %n by providing a "bytes written" value.
-The method on codearcana didnt work out for me on this challenge, so I basically threw in a number for y and saw what was written to address+2.
+The method on codearcana didnt work out for me on this challenge, probably because there is the "Login from 127.0.0.1:56418 as [x] with password" , so I basically threw in a number for y and saw what was written to address+2.
 I then calced the dif, and modified the value accordingly until i got what i needed!
 Theres probably a more "scientific" method to go about this, but I was ready to get this done ;)

 After some testing , I ended up with the following values for my system.
 I could then throw shellcode on the end and jump to where it sat on the stack, and was able to get a shell!